I recently retired after more than twenty-five years of teaching.

+I am not at present publishing academic research.
+My work focused on direct address in medieval and early modern drama.
 While still in graduate school I founded the Duquesne University Medieval and Renaissance Players, a troupe dedicated to producing early drama.
 The group still exists and performs.
-In June 2015, my medieval drama class performed a play for the Festival of Early Drama and were thrilled to find themselves rubbing elbows with my former production troop.
+In June 2015, my medieval drama class performed a play for the Festival of Early Drama and we were thrilled to find ourselves rubbing elbows with my former production troop.

-My large-scale projects at UMD have also included the Mithril Turtle, six week, twenty-odd event series commemorating the 60th anniversary of Lord of the Rings.
+My large-scale projects at UMD included the Mithril Turtle, six week, twenty-odd event series commemorating the 60th anniversary of Lord of the Rings.